sainirahul08/ai-solutions-lab/COURSE-NOTES/lab-4.md

 #### ⚠️ Never Commit .env Files
 The `.env` file is in `.gitignore` to prevent accidental commits of secrets.

-## Part E: Advanced Pipeline Features
+## Part D: Advanced Pipeline Features

 ### 1. Branch Protection Rules